laravel/docs/artisan.md

         //
     });

-In addition, you may specify the connection or queue the Artisan command should be dispatched to:
+You may also specify the connection or queue the Artisan command should be dispatched to:

     Artisan::queue('email:send', [
         'user' => 1, '--queue' => 'default'